-The spring shoulder season beginning in March is an ideal time to hit the Caribbean: Hotel prices are great, yet you don’t run the risk of hurricanes like you do in summer.
-Punta Cana is ideal for budget travel; it has some of the best all-inclusive resorts in the Caribbean, and flights are just over $400 from New York.
-Its gorgeous white-sand beaches and crystal-clear water will have you thinking you got a great deal—and you did, especially by taking advantage of sales like the one at Ocean Blue & Sand resort; with a hotel direct offer, rooms are available at 25 percent off.
+The spring shoulder season, beginning in March, is an ideal time to hit the Caribbean: Hotel prices are great, yet you don’t run the risk of hurricanes like you do in the summer.
+Punta Cana is ideal for budget travel; it has some of the best all-inclusive resorts in the Caribbean, and flights are just over $400 from New York (give yourself a window of a day or two to check pricing for the best rate).
+Its gorgeous white-sand beaches and crystal-clear water will have you thinking you got a great deal—and you did, as the DR is one of the most bang-for-your-buck islands in the region.

 Santa Barbara, California

 March and April hit a sweet spot in this normally pricey beachside town: It’s after the rainy winter season but before the summer high season.
 Although Santa Barbara is a very walkable town, the public shuttle can also be an affordable way of getting to the waterfront and even the acclaimed Santa Barbara Zoo.
-Enjoy the thriving arts, culture, and food scenes of the “American Riviera” (money-saving tip: many gallery exhibits and performing arts centers are free on the first Thursday of every month).
-Outdoor activities on the beach, at parks, and in the mountains also abound.
+Enjoy the thriving art, culture and food scenes of the “American Riviera.”
+(Money-saving tip: Many gallery exhibits and performing arts centers are free on the first Thursday of every month.)
+It’s even home to one of the best restaurants in the United States, according to customers.
+Family-friendly outdoor activities on the beach, at parks and in the mountains also abound.